Regenerative Medicine in Kansas City

 Stem cells that are present after birth are referred to as mesenchymal or adult stem cells.
-These cells can only influence certain tissues such as cartilage, bone, tendon, ligament, fat, and nerve.
+These cells can only influence certain tissues such as cartilage, bone, tendon, muscle, ligament, fat, and nerve.
 These cells DO know how to “turn off” their signal, which is why there has never been a reported tumor or malignancy.
 Adult or mesenchymal stem cells can be harvested from the patient’s bone marrow or fat, as well as from donor sources such as umbilical cords and amniotic tissue of born babies.

 Motus Biologics follows all FDA-approved processes for regenerative medicine in Kansas City by exclusively using adult stem cells.
 Further, Motus Biologics follows the FDA’s stringent “minimal manipulation” guidelines and does not add substances that would render these cells a drug.

 Platelet-rich plasma (PRP) & regenerative medicine in Kansas City

 Blood is drawn from the patient, and the platelets are separated and concentrated in a centrifuge to a concentration specific for the area being treated.
-PRP plays a critical role in the healing of cartilage, tendon, ligament, and bone by activating stem cells to regenerate new and healthy tissue.
+PRP plays a critical role in the healing of cartilage, tendon, muscle, ligament, and bone by activating stem cells to regenerate new and healthy tissue.
 In other words, like stem cells, PRP accelerates the body’s healing process.

 This method is extremely cost-effective and safe for all age groups, genders, and levels of activity.